Pochetes/MS-LUIS-Digital-Assistant/README.md

 | Microsoft LUIS |              | creating new models |                      |
 <!-- /forge.header -->

+To learn about the technologies and resources used, refer to the [Liberty Mutual LUIS documentation](https://forge.lmig.com/wiki/display/HSCCBS/LUIS+Development+Process)

 <!-- Add your content here -->
 ## Our Progress
 - :heavy_check_mark: Retrieved Utterances from Power BI